At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific challenges faced by children with emotional and behavioural difficulties (EBD).
-Understanding these issues will help you demonstrate your empathy and ability to connect with the children during interviews.
+Understanding these issues will help you demonstrate your empathy and problem-solving skills during any discussions or interviews.

 ✨Tip Number 2